 - 1% For Sale by Owner

-There should be virtual tours of your home compatable with buyer's desk top, tablet or a handheld device, a good professional Realtor will spare no expense to ensure your home is presented online in the best possible way.
+There should be virtual tours of your home compatible with buyer's desktop, tablet or a handheld device; an excellent professional Realtor will spare no expense to ensure your home is presented online in the best possible way.
 Social media, blogs and on your home on more than one website and a recognized For Sale sign will expose your home to all buyers.

-The pictures and other web based presentation tools are now truly the difference between a buyer seeing and potentially buying a home and a buyer simply deleting it from their search never to be considered again as a viable purchasing option.
+The pictures and other web-based presentation tools are now indeed the difference between a buyer seeing and potentially buying a home and a buyer merely deleting it from their search never to be considered again as a viable purchasing option.